JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

 ### Background: Revisiting Active Management in Tech

-In my previous post, I broke down the pitfalls of overconfidence in active fund management, using ARK Invest as a case study.
-Now I want to shift focus to something more personal: whether professionals in the tech or biotech industries might have real, applicable insight into markets—especially in highly technical sectors.
+In my previous post, I broke down some of the challenges in active fund management especially with tech stocks, using ARK Invest as a case study.
+I wanted to expand on my previous assertion that STEM trained individuals with industry experience could have advantages for tech stock picking.
+Do these professionals in the tech or biotech industries have real, applicable insight into markets—especially in highly technical sectors, and does that translate to better portfolio performance?

-I’ve long been hesitant to invest in actively managed funds because I noticed many of their stock picks were misaligned with my expectations as someone working in science and technology.
-I also took losses on stocks I did invest in—such as Moderna and BioNTech—due to underestimating macroeconomic and geopolitical headwinds.
+I’ve long been hesitant to invest in actively managed funds because I noticed many of their stock picks were misaligned with my expectations as someone working in the biotech industry.
+I had some overconfidence that I was great stock picker by my own initial good results in 2021, but then later took huge losses on stocks I invested in—such as Moderna and BioNTech—due to underestimating macroeconomic and geopolitical headwinds.
+This lesson gave me a great deal of humility -  fortunately some of my computer-related tech stock picks made up for this difference (an area I knew much less about).

 Still, I’ve seen individuals in the tech space achieve exceptional returns by identifying transformative products and trends early.
 That got me thinking: is there such a thing as an insider advantage for public-market investing?